 The confirmed COVID-19 cases were diagnosed and classified according to severity (mild, moderate, severe, and critical) based on guidelines issued by the National Health Commission (2), which the local CDC confirmed.
 The biological samples of these cases were also sent to the China CDC for further virus genotyping.
 A detailed epidemiological investigation was conducted for these patients, including collecting their sociodemographic information, residential address, and history of travel, work, contacts, and activities.
 These patients were immediately transported to a designated quarantine site.
 Close contacts of these COVID-19 patients were found through epidemiological investigation and travel history big data and were quarantined for at least 14 days.
 Regular SARS-CoV-2 nucleic acid testing and antibody testing (IgM and IgG) was conducted on the COVID-19 patients and their close contacts.
 Their COVID-19 vaccination records were obtained from the vaccination database using ID numbers and names as unique identifiers.
 Compared with the confirmed COVID-19 cases, whose nucleic acid testing results were positive, we defined the probable cases as individuals who had negative results in nucleic acid testing but had positive IgM test results and/or IgG test values of over 20 S/CO in antibody testing.
 We set a value limit of 20 S/CO for the IgG test because the positive IgG value was common among people who have been vaccinated against COVID-19, and the value of 20 S/CO was a conservative limit that was about two times higher than the 98% quantile value (10.810 S/CO) of the 117 confirmed COVID-19 cases’ IgG test results in the one-month follow-up in Ruili City.
 Therefore, the probable cases had a high probability of infection but had not been detected by nucleic acid testing.

-For laboratory testing, RT-PCR targeting of ORF1ab and N genes was conducted on the viral RNA extracted from the nasopharyngeal swabs using the Novel Coronavirus 2019 Nucleic Acid Test Kit (manufactured by Bojie Medical Technology, Shanghai Municipality and Daan Gene Company, Guangzhou City, China).
-The detection limit of cycle threshold (Ct) of the above tests was 40 S/CO, a Ct value of less than 40 S/CO was considered as a positive nucleic acid test result.
+For laboratory testing, Reverse Transcriptase-Polymerase Chain Reaction (RT-PCR) targeting of ORF1ab and N genes was conducted on the viral RNA extracted from the nasopharyngeal swabs using the Novel Coronavirus 2019 Nucleic Acid Test Kit (manufactured by Bojie Medical Technology, Shanghai Municipality and Daan Gene Company, Guangzhou City, China).
+The detection limit of cycle threshold (Ct) of the above tests was 40, a Ct value of less than 40 was considered as a positive nucleic acid test result.
 The nucleic acid test reading positive or not was the key to distinguishing between the confirmed cases and the probable cases.
 Serum samples collected from confirmed COVID-19 patients and their close contacts were tested for antibodies IgM and IgG using Anti-SARS-CoV-2 Rapid Test Kit (manufactured by Antubio Diagnostics Company, Zhengzhou, China).
 A value of over 1 S/CO was considered a positive result for IgM and IgG tests.

 Retrospective analysis was conducted based on the epidemiological investigation data from July to September 2021.
 Contact networks of confirmed COVID-19 patients and their close contacts were formed.
 The nodes in the contact networks represent the confirmed COVID-19 patients and their close contacts.
 Edges of the networks represent the contacts among these persons, including work and household contacts, environmental contacts, and so on.
 Statistical analysis was performed with IBM SPSS (version 21.0, IBM Corp., Armonk, NY, US).
 Network visualization was done with Cytoscape (version 3.5.1, NIH Biomedical Technology Research Center, Bethesda, MD, US).